 For example, to get a date 20 workdays after the start date in cell A2, with Monday and Sunday counted as weekend days, you can use either of the following formulas:

 Of course, it might be difficult to grasp the essence from this short explanation, but more formula examples illustrated with screenshots will make things really easy:

 NETWORKDAYS(start_date, end_date, [holidays]) function returns the number of weekdays between two dates that you specify.
 It automatically excludes weekend days and, optionally, the holidays.

 For example, the following formula calculates the number of whole workdays between the start date in A2 and end date in B2, ignoring Saturdays and Sundays and excluding holidays in cells C2:C5:

 =NETWORKDAYS(A2, B2, C2:C5)

-NETWORKDAYS.INTL(start_date, end_date, [weekend], [holidays]) is a more powerful modification of the NETWORKDAYS function available in the modern versions of Excel 2010, Excel 2013 and Excel 2016.
+NETWORKDAYS.INTL(start_date, end_date, [weekend], [holidays]) is a more powerful modification of the NETWORKDAYS function available in Excel 2010 and later.
 It also returns the number of weekdays between two dates, but lets you specify which days should be counted as weekends.

 Here is a basic NETWORKDAYS formula: